briandong/projGen/README.md

 ip <= publish <= compile <= run/run_fsdb
 ```

-*It means higher dependency tasks (right ones) rely on lower dependency tasks (left ones), and will automatically execute dependent tasks if necessary.*
+It means higher dependency tasks (right ones) rely on lower dependency tasks (left ones), and will automatically execute dependent tasks if necessary.

 For example, if you execute

 > rake run

 from scratch, it will automatically run tasks 'ip', 'publish', and 'compile' before that.

+**Benefit:** program takes care of all the underlying dependency issues so that user only needs to focus on target task.

 ### Flow and File Structure